Mentoring Teachers and

 Enhanced Practice and Implementation Track

-Up to 140 contact hours per academic year (online via Zoom)
+Up to 140 contact hours per academic year (online via Zoom or in-person at Abiding Heart's centre)

 Plus up to 30 hours of in-person support (equivalent to 4–6 school visit days)